 “Welcome Iris Kayn and Claire Birch.
 I am ARHA—Automatic Regulating House Assistant.”

 “Hello!”
-Claire said, ecstatic about meeting an artificial intelligence.
+Claire said, ecstatic about meeting the artificial intelligence.

 Alastair asked the screen, “ARHA, could you please configure their locks?”